Evin1-/reflections/README.md

 # reflections
-Reflections from the "How to Use Git and GitHub" course.
-Udacity.
+Reflections from the Udacity's course "How to Use Git and GitHub".

 https://www.udacity.com/